POSTPONED Invited Speaker: “Generative AI for Good: From Molecular Biology to Human Health to AI Policy”

 About the speaker

-Amarda Shehu is a Professor of Computer Science and Associate Dean for AI Innovation in the College of Engineering and Computing at George Mason University, where she also serves as the Associate Vice President of Research for the Institute for Digital Innovation.
-Shehu founded and is an Inaugural Founding Co-Director of Mason’s Transdisciplinary Center for Advancing Human-Machine Partnerships.
-She served as an NSF Program Director in Information and Intelligent Systems in the Directorate for Computer and Information Science and Engineering during 2019-2022.
-Shehu is a Fellow of the American Institute for Medical and Biological Engineering and has been additionally recognized with the 2022 Outstanding Faculty Award from the State Council of Higher Education for Virginia, the 2021 Beck Family Presidential Medal for Faculty Excellence in Research and Scholarship, the 2018 Mason University Teaching Excellence Award, the 2014 Mason Emerging Researcher/Scholar/Creator Award, the 2013 Mason OSCAR Undergraduate Mentor Excellence Award, and the 2012 National Science Foundation (NSF) CAREER Award.
-Her research is regularly supported by the NSF, the DoD, and state and private research awards and makes contributions in both the foundations and the applications of AI, machine learning, and deep learning in diverse disciplines, from the life sciences to engineering.
+Amarda Shehu is a Professor in the Department of Computer Science and Associate Dean for AI Innovation in the College of Engineering and Computing at George Mason University, where she is also Associate Vice President of Research for the Institute of Digital InnovAtion (IDIA).
+Shehu obtained her Ph.D. in Computer Science from Rice University in 2008, where she was also an NIH Predoctoral Fellow in the Nanobiology Program.
+Shehu has published over 180 technical papers with postdoctoral, graduate, undergraduate, and high-school students.
+She is a 2022 Fellow of the American Institute for Medical and Biological Engineering (AIMBE) and has received several awards, including the 2022 Outstanding Faculty Award from the State Council of Higher Education for Virginia, the 2021 Beck Family Presidential Medal for Faculty Excellence in Research and Scholarship, the 2018 Mason University Teaching Excellence Award, the 2014 Mason Emerging Researcher/Scholar/Creator Award, the 2013 Mason OSCAR Undergraduate Mentor Excellence Award, and the 2012 National Science Foundation (NSF) CAREER Award.